Getting There

 Driving to Chitina

 The drive from Anchorage, Fairbanks or Denali National Park goes through Glennallen, then south onto the Richardson Highway past Copper Center to the Edgerton Highway, about 34 miles from Glennallen (and about 80 miles north of Valdez).
 This road runs 33 miles to the town of Chitina, located at the confluence of the Copper and Chitina rivers.
-Beyond the two gas stations located in Glennallen, fuel can be available at the Tazlina River Trading Post (Grocery and Liquor Store at Mile 110.7 Richardson Highway: 907-822-3277), in Kenny Lake at the Kenny Lake Mercantile & RV Park (Mile 7.2 Edgerton Highway: 907-822-3313) and in Chitina at Spirit Mountain Gas (24/7 Card-only, unleaded-only gas pump in Downtown Chitina at Mile 33 Edgerton Highway: 907-823-2265).
+Beyond the two gas stations located in Glennallen, fuel can be available at the Tazlina River Trading Post (Grocery and Liquor Store at Mile 110.7 Richardson Highway: 907-822-3277), in Kenny Lake at the Kenny Lake Mercantile & RV Park (Mile 7.2 Edgerton Highway: 907-822-3313), in Kenny Lake at Wenger’s Country Store (Mile 10 Edgerton Highway: 907-822-5802), and in Chitina at Spirit Mountain Gas (24/7 Card-only, unleaded-only gas pump in Downtown Chitina at Mile 33 Edgerton Highway: 907-823-2265).

 Chugach Mountains Near Matanuska River